-Joe Fleming explains how to safely incorporate more cardio into your workout routine.
+Joe Fleming explains how to incorporate more cardio into your workout routine safely.

 A moderate amount of cardiovascular exercise is also beneficial for people who are trying to lose weight.
 Listed below are some tips that will help you add more cardiovascular exercise to your workout routine to improve your health and performance without injuring yourself or getting burned out.